Add Multiple Aliases and Add Documents to Index in GroupDocs.Search Java: A Comprehensive Guide

 Q: How do aliases improve search efficiency?

-A: Aliases let you store complex query logic once and reuse it with short tokens, reducing query parsing time and minimizing human error.
+A: Aliases let you store complex query logic once and reuse it with short tokens, reducing query parsing time and minimizing human error when you search with aliases.

 Q: Is it possible to update an existing alias without rebuilding the whole dictionary?